Ensuring Downtown Edmonton is the place to live, work, shop, play, and learn.

 - Assist in the implementation of arts and cultural programming, including the Art & Design in Public Places Program - a community based initiative designed through placement of publicly funded works of art.

-- Encourage City Council to adopt the City initiatives like the extremely successful Housing Redevelopment Grant program, the Downtown Retail and Commercial Complex Reinvestment Program, the Façade & Street Front Improvement program, and the Capital City Cleanup program;
+- Encourage City Council to adopt the City initiatives like the Façade & Street Front Improvement program, and the Capital City Cleanup program;

-- Be heavily involved in major Council initiatives such as Louise McKinney Riverfront Park and Sir Winston Churchill Square projects;
+- Be heavily involved in major Council initiatives such as Catalyst projects, Bike Lanes, Louise McKinney Riverfront Park and Sir Winston Churchill Square redevelopment projects;

-- Encourage an effective transportation network both into and within the Downtown, with special emphasis on the integration of public transit initiatives;
+- Encourage an effective transportation network both into and within the Downtown, with special emphasis on the integration of public transit initiatives such as LRT expansion.

-- Address parking issues by proposing a Downtown Parking Strategy incorporating a wide range of options to mitigate the naturally increasing parking pressures associated with a vibrant downtown
+- Address parking issues by working with the City and parking providers to incorporate a wide range of options to mitigate the naturally increasing parking pressures associated with a vibrant downtown.

 We continue to work with the City and key stakeholders to deal effectively with the real and perceived issues of cleanliness, safety, and security in the Downtown.